hinto-janai/festival/README.md

 ```
 cargo bundle --release
 ```
-This bundles `Festival` into a `Festival.app`, the way it comes in the pre-built tars for macOS.
+This bundles `Festival` into `Festival.app`, the way it comes in the pre-built tars for macOS.

 ---